-Tree leaves can substantially reduce the amount and quality of sunlight reaching the turfgrass.
+Tree leaves can substantially reduce the amount and quality of sunlight reaching turfgrass.
 Food reserves of plants growing in very dense shade are typically drained, resulting in weak plants.
-Shade varies with the season, the characteristics of the trees, and where they are located on the lawn.
-Maples, oaks, and beeches are examples of trees with dense canopies that intercept most of the light.
-Some evergreens such as firs and spruces have very dense canopies but affect small areas of turf because of their narrow canopy.
+Shade varies with the season, the characteristics of the trees, and where trees are located on the lawn.
+Maples, oaks, magnolias, and beeches are examples of trees with dense canopies that intercept most of the light.
+Some evergreens such as firs and spruces have very dense canopies but affect only small areas of turfgrass because of their narrow canopy.
 Pines, poplars, ashes, and birches produce a more open shade than maples and oaks.
 Areas with an understory, or with trees close together, cast very dense shade.
-Leafless deciduous hardwood trees can block out nearly 50 percent of the sunlight in the winter, whereas the same trees in full leaf can block nearly 95 percent of summer sunlight.
+Leafless, deciduous hardwood trees can block out nearly 50 percent of the sunlight in the winter, whereas the same trees in full leaf can block nearly 95 percent of summer sunlight.

 Shrubs and shallow-rooted trees such as willows, maples, and beeches compete strongly with turfgrasses for nutrients and water.
-In clay soil, most of the shade trees' feeder roots grow in the upper eight inches where turfgrass roots grow.
-Competition extends past the trees' drip zone, since roots can grow a considerable distance beyond this point.
+In clay soil, most of a shade tree’s feeder roots grow in the upper 8 inches where turfgrass roots grow.
+Competition extends past a tree’s drip zone, since roots can grow a considerable distance beyond this point.
 Reduced amounts of light, nutrients, and water produce succulent, weak turfgrass plants.
-They are slow to establish and are susceptible to insects, disease, and environmental stress.
+They are slow to establish and are more susceptible to insects, disease, and environmental stress.
 They are less able to withstand traffic than plants grown in full sunlight.

 Environmental conditions associated with shade favor some diseases.
-Poor wind movement and reduced sunlight moderate the temperature and increase the relative humidity in shady areas.
+Poor wind movement and reduced sunlight keep the temperature cooler and increase the relative humidity in shady areas.
 As a result, foliage remains wet for extended periods.
-Although dew forms less frequently in shaded than sunny locations, it lasts longer because the trees hinder drying.
+Although dew forms less frequently in shaded locations than sunny ones, it lasts longer because the trees hinder drying.
 Wet foliage encourages disease development, and thus it is important to select disease-tolerant turfgrasses.

-Modifying the Environment.
 Turfgrasses will not grow in very heavy shade or under dense leaf cover.
 If an area gets less than 50 percent open sunlight or less than four hours of sunlight per day, it is much too shady for turfgrass to grow well.
 Consider removing selected trees, especially if existing trees are too close together and removing them will not detract from the landscape design.
-Use ground covers such as English ivy, ajuga, liriope, and pachysandra as well as pine bark and needles, crushed stone, and woodchips as an alternative to turf when shade is excessive.
+When shade is excessive, plant ground covers such as English ivy, ajuga, liriope, and pachysandra or spread pine bark and needles, crushed stone, and wood chips as an alternative to turfgrass.
 These ground covers are more attractive than a thin, dead lawn.
-For more information, refer to Extension Service publication AG-75, Ground Covers for North Carolina.
-A turffree zone at least two to four feet in diameter around a tree can improve the growth rate of small plantings by minimizing competition between tree and turf roots for nutrients and water.
+For more information, check out these NC Cooperative Extension publications on lawn and lawn alternative resources.
+A turf-free zone at least 2 to 4 feet in diameter around a tree can improve the growth rate of small plantings by minimizing competition between tree and turf roots for nutrients and water.

 Tree-root pruning also aids in lawn performance, but care must be taken not to injure desirable trees.
 Maples, beeches, oaks, and certain evergreens are very sensitive to extensive root pruning.
 Roots should be cut cleanly, and no more than 40 percent of the functioning roots should be removed at one time.
 Supplemental irrigation and fertilization help reduce the harmful effects of root pruning.

 The depth of shade within the dripline of a tree can result in soil erosion, exposing surface roots.
 Willows, elms, and maples are notorious for their surface roots.
-One temporary solution is to cover these surface roots with three to four inches of mixed topsoil and organic matter.
+One temporary solution is to cover these surface roots with 3 to 4 inches of mixed topsoil and organic matter.
 Shade-tolerant ground covers can be established in these areas to give a pleasing appearance and minimize mowing problems.

-Proper tree selection and placement can help minimize turf loss.
+Proper tree selection and placement can help minimize turfgrass loss.
 Trees with dense canopies, shallow root systems, or both, such as willows, poplars, ashes, and certain maples, should be avoided in favor of more desirable species such as oaks, sycamores, and elms.
-Contact your county Extension center for a list of the shade trees that perform best in your location.
+Contact your local Extension center for a list of the shade trees that perform best in your location.

-Grass Selection.
 Using shade-tolerant cultivars is important when growing turfgrass in partial shade.
 Mixtures of tall fescue in combination with shade-tolerant cultivars of Kentucky bluegrass (80 percent and 20 percent by weight, respectively) are the best choices in most locations where cool-season grasses can be grown (see Table 1).
-The addition of a fine fescue, specifically cultivars of hard fescue, is beneficial in areas that will receive little maintenance.
-A mixture of 80 percent tall fescue, 10 percent Kentucky bluegrass, and 10 percent hard fescue by weight seeded at six pounds per thousand square feet is recommended.
-Other fine fescues, such as certain cultivars of creeping red and chewings fescues that perform well under low light intensities in other states, are thinned by disease in North Carolina.
-Perennial ryegrass and Sabre rough bluegrass (Poe trivialis) have also performed poorly in shade trials in North Carolina.
+The addition of a fine fescue (hard fescue, creeping red fescue, and chewings fescue) is beneficial in areas that will receive little maintenance.
+A mixture of 80 percent tall fescue, 10 percent Kentucky bluegrass, and 10 percent fine fescue by weight, seeded at 6 pounds per 1,000 square feet, is recommended.

 In general, warm-season grasses often suffer more winter injury in shaded areas than in open, sunny locations.
-St. Augustinegrass is the most shade-tolerant of the warm-season grasses, followed closely by zoysiagrass.
-Both Emerald and Meyer varieties of zoysiagrass are more widely used in North Carolina because they tolerate cold better than St. Augustinegrass.
-Centipedegrass and bahiagrass perform well under light pine-tree shade but are not as shade tolerant as St. Augustinegrass and zoysiagrass.
-Bermudagrass is the least shade tolerant of the turfgrasses and should not be considered for use in shady areas.
-Table 1 and Table 2 list shade-tolerant grasses and grass mixtures.
-Figure 1 shows the boundaries of the three areas of adaptation in the state.
+St. Augustinegrass is the most shade-tolerant of the warm-season grasses, followed by zoysiagrass.
+Centipedegrass and bahiagrass perform well under light pine-tree shade but are not as shade-tolerant as St. Augustinegrass and zoysiagrass.
+Bermudagrass is the least shade tolerant of the turfgrasses and should not be used in shady areas.

-Cultural Practices.
-Keep in mind that shade-tolerant grasses prefer sunny locations.
 Lawns grown in the shade must be managed more carefully because they are often weaker than turf grown in full sun.
 Cultural practices must be altered to help ensure survival and enhance performance.
-Mow grasses at the top of their recommended mowing height range to promote deep rooting and to leave as much foliage as possible to manufacture food for the plant (see Table 1).
+Mow grasses at the top of their recommended mowing height (Table 1) to promote deep rooting and to leave as much foliage as possible to manufacture food for the plant.

-Lawn grasses grown in the shade should generally be fertilized at the same time as turf grown in the sun, but at a lighter rate (see Table 3).
+Lawn grasses grown in the shade should generally be fertilized at the same time as turf grown in the sun, but at a lighter rate (Table 2).
 Lawn fertilization is not harmful to trees and shrubs and may actually be beneficial.
-Fertilizers associated with turf, such as 12-4-8 and 16-4-8, can help to meet the requirements of trees and shrubs, thus preventing a nutrient deficiency.
-(Nutrient status can be confirmed by submitting a soil sample to the NCDA&CS Soil Testing Laboratory in Raleigh.)
-If the trees require more nutrients than can be supplied by the turfgrass fertilizer, apply additional fertilizer by soil injection or drill coring to reduce the amount of area affected and minimize the potential for turf injury or loss.
-Keep track of the total amount of fertilizer applied to a given area so the total recommended amount for any plant is not exceeded.
+Fertilizers associated with turfgrass, such as 12-4-8 and 16-4-8, can help to meet the requirements of trees and shrubs, thus preventing a nutrient deficiency.
+(Nutrient status can be confirmed by submitting a soil sample to the North Carolina Department of Agriculture & Consumer Services Soil Testing Laboratory in Raleigh.)
+If the trees require more nutrients than can be supplied by the turfgrass fertilizer, apply additional fertilizer by soil injection or drill coring to reduce the amount of area affected and minimize the potential for turfgrass injury or loss.
+Keep records of the total amount of fertilizer applied to a given area so the total recommended amount for any plant is not exceeded.
 Overfertilization may occur if different people are responsible for the trees, shrubs, and lawn.